shioyama/im/README.md

 Bar.new.hello_world
 # "Hello World!"
 ```

-Since Im uses loaders as its namespace roots, it is important that consumers of
-gems have a way to fetch the loader for a given file path.

 The loader variable can go out of scope.
 Like Zeitwerk, Im keeps a registry
 with all of them, and so the object won't be garbage collected.
 For